Getting a bad credit loan with a poor credit profile, CCJ’s or arrears

 The secured loan market is not the same as the first mortgage industry which is more restricted.
 So there’s not as much of an appetite there for bad credit mortgages.
 In the unsecured sector, that’s not great either, because there isn’t any security being offered.
 This causes the rates to be incredibly high and the loan amounts very small.
 So secured loans are good for homeowners, who have equity in their homes and are thinking of taking out a bad credit secured loan.

 There are a number of factors that lenders will take into consideration when assessing your credit history.

-Firstly the loan needs to be affordable and they are going to look at this very closely.
-But when it comes to the specific issue of bad credit there are two key thing they will look at.
+Firstly, the loan needs to be affordable and they are going to look at this very closely.
+But when it comes to the specific issue of bad credit, there are two key things they will look at.

 One is the loan to value (LTV) – this is how much of the of the value of the property they’re going to be lending against.

-As a broker we see a whole myriad of circumstances and very often customer and other brokers will say to us “I’ve got bad credit can you help me?
+As a broker, we see a whole myriad of circumstances.
+Very often, the first thing customers and other brokers will say to us is “I’ve got bad credit”.
 The first thing to understand is what they mean by “bad credit”.
-Heres some examples:
+Here’s some examples:

 I’ve got some unsecured arrears – that might be a factor but it depends on the type of account and seriousness.
 In most cases its not a significant issue.

 I’ve got a default from my phone supplier – this is really common and generally its a small amount.
 Many secured lenders ignore them.